n0-computer/iroh/iroh-net/docs/derp_nodes.md

-# Derp Nodes
+# DERP nodes, or DERPers

-When an Iroh peer starts up, it does a latency test to see which known DERP node it is “closest to”.
-That derp is considered the Iroh peer’s home node.
+When an Iroh node starts up, it does a latency test to see which known DERP node it is “closest to”.
+That DERPer (as we sometimes call a DERP node) is considered the Iroh node's home DERPer.

-A peer may be connected to multiple derp nodes, but it will advertise its home node as the one best used to hole-punch or relay packets through.
+A node may be connected to multiple DERPers, but it will advertise its home DERP node as the one best used to hole-punch or relay packets through.

-You do not need to know a peer's DERP node in order to connect to them directly, if there are no firewalls or NATs between the two peers trying to connect.
-However, to have any hole punching, you must have that peer's DERP node.
+You do not need to know a node's DERPer in order to connect to them directly, if there are no firewalls or NATs between the two nodes trying to connect.
+However, to have any hole punching, you must know at least one DERPer to which that node is connected.

-We currently have 2 DERP nodes.
+We currently run 2 DERP nodes.
 ## North America

 ```rust